 The OECD Nuclear Energy Agency (NEA) is organising the thirteenth information exchange meeting on actinide and fission product partitioning and transmutation (P&T).
-The meeting will be held in Seoul, Republic of Korea on 23-26 September 2014 (including a Technical Tour of KAERI Pyroprocess Pilot Facility (PRIDE) on Friday 26 September), hosted by Seoul National University and co-sponsored by the European Commission (EC) and the International Atomic Energy Agency (IAEA).
+The meeting will be held in Seoul, Republic of Korea on 23-26 September 2014 (including a Technical Tour of KAERI Pyroprocess Pilot Facility (PRIDE) on Friday 26 September), hosted by Seoul National University and organised in cooperation with the European Commission (EC) and the International Atomic Energy Agency (IAEA).